Last Updated on February 7, 2023 by Jeremy

 But sadly, this is out of anyone's control as it does happen from time to time again.

 What we really like to highlight here is our guide's intense passion for safety and making sure our car was fixed up as soon as possible.
 (Not to mention that Churchill had extra safari vehicles ready to go to be sent up overnight had the car not been fixed right away.)

 We felt he really went above and beyond in order to ensure that the car was fixed and not to detract from our experience at all, and when it did (resulting in the long walk after already trekking in the jungle all morning), he insisted on paying for massages for us as a result.

 We reluctantly agreed even though we were going to buy them ourselves anyway (and gave him a larger tip as a result later on), but I think that it is that kind of customer service that we really came to appreciate from Churchill.

 Overall, we have nothing but positive things to say about our experience with Churchill Safaris.
 From the price to the lodge selections, to our fabulous driver, everything was really well done- except for the car issues and the semi-packed itinerary of our own creation, of course.

 But as they say, this is Africa!

 Want to take a private safari in Africa?
 We highly recommend checking out Churchill Safaris.
 We paid for our own tour and were not requested nor compensated to write this post (in fact, no one in the company knew we were bloggers at all).
-If you are looking for budget options / group tours, perhaps consider a trip with G Adventures or Intrepid Travel!
+If you are looking for budget options / group tours, perhaps consider a trip with G Adventures!